LNER Peppercorn Class A2 60532 Blue Peter: Preservation (1966–present)

-1994–2014

-The damage to the motion, cylinders and driving wheels was devastating.
-The locomotive was moved to Thornaby MPD, where the repair work took 18 months to complete.
-60532 was then moved again to the NYMR for running in.
+On 1 October 1994, during a run from Edinburgh to York, 60532 suffered severe damage to its running gear from a catastrophic uncontrolled violent wheel slip at a wheel rotational speed of 140 mph on the Durham Viaduct after an unscheduled stop at Durham station.
+The damaged running gear parts included the outside valve gear, coupling rods and axleboxes; a driving wheel also moved on its axle.
+After the incident, the locomotive was moved to Thornaby MPD, where the repair work took 18 months to complete.
+On 31 May 1996, 60532 was then moved again to the NYMR for running in.
 The locomotive resumed its mainline career in November 1996, working a charter from Middlesbrough to Preston via Newcastle and Carlisle.

 In 1998, 60532 ran an Edinburgh to London excursion to mark the 40th anniversary of the Blue Peter TV programme.
 The trip was Day's Out Limited's "Heart of Midlothian" which had run from Kings Cross to Edinburgh behind a diesel and 60532 worked the journey south with members of the Blue Peter team traveling on board.
 One presenter Stuart Miles even travelled on the footplate between Newark and Peterborough as that was the section that Mallard set the speed record in 1938.

 60532's mainline certificate expired in September 2001 and after that, she was then based at the NYMR, where it worked until the end of the 2002 season when her boiler certificate expired.
 It was subsequently displayed at the Darlington Railway Centre and Museum.
 On 22 May 2007, BBC Look North News reported that the locomotive was being moved into storage in Chesterfield, due to the renovation of the museum, and would not be returning.

-After 60532 was moved to the Barrow Hill Engine Shed in Derbyshire, the NELPG hoped to raise £600,000 for restoration of the locomotive to main line running.
+After 60532 was moved to the Barrow Hill Roundhouse in Derbyshire, the NELPG hoped to raise £600,000 for restoration of the locomotive to main line running.
 There she was repainted to British Railways apple green livery, similar to the first livery used on the A1 Class 60163 Tornado.

-RSL&GT: 2014–present

-In October 2014, the engine was sold by the Drury family to Jeremy Hosking under the ownership of the RSL&GT, who plan to restore it to main line standard with a return originally scheduled for 2016.
-The locomotive was moved to the LNWR Heritage facility at Crewe in May 2015 and is currently under overhaul.
-On 10 August 2017, it made another appearance on the Blue Peter TV programme (as well as showing footage of when it was moved by road from Barrow Hill to Crewe with the help of Radzi Chinyanganya and Barney Harwood), Lindsey Russell helps out in the workshop with its overhaul which included helping with the construction of its new firebox.
+In October 2014, the engine was sold to Jeremy Hosking under the ownership of the Royal Scot Locomotive and General Trust (RSL&GT), who planned to restore it back to main line standard.
+The locomotive was moved to the LNWR Heritage facility at Crewe in May 2015.
+During the overhaul, it was discovered that centre cylinder block was cracked, so a newly fabricated one was made to replace the original.
+On 21 August 2023, the engine's boiler passed a hydrostatic test.
+In March 2024, Blue Peter moved under its own power for the first time in 22 years.

+During 1‒3 August 2025, Blue Peter was on display for the Greatest Gathering held at Derby Litchurch Lane Works.